Morganza, Louisiana: Demographics

-There were 264 households, out of which 31.8% had children under the age of 18 living with them, 53.8% were married couples living together, 13.6% had a female householder with no husband present, and 27.3% were non-families.
-23.9% of all households were made up of individuals, and 14.0% had someone living alone who was 65 years of age or older.
-The average household size was 2.50 and the average family size was 2.98.

-In the village, the population was spread out, with 23.8% under the age of 18, 8.0% from 18 to 24, 23.4% from 25 to 44, 25.3% from 45 to 64, and 19.4% who were 65 years of age or older.
-The median age was 41 years.
-For every 100 females, there were 95.5 males.
-For every 100 females age 18 and over, there were 88.0 males.

-The median income for a household in the village was $28,750, and the median income for a family was $36,563.
-Males had a median income of $34,375 versus $26,964 for females.
-The per capita income for the village was $13,901.
-About 18.2% of families and 22.6% of the population were below the poverty line, including 33.7% of those under age 18 and 15.2% of those age 65 or over.
+As of the census of 2000, there were 659 people, 264 households, and 191 families residing in the village.
+By 2020, its population was 525.

 Government

 The Village of Morganza is a municipality led by an elected Mayor along with three Council members.
-Clarence "Woots" Wells took office as Mayor in January of 2019.
-His Council consists of Salvadore Tuminello, Julie Langlois, and Cathy Plauche.
-The Mayor and Council hold a public meeting at the town hall on the first Tuesday of every month.
+Clarence "Woots" Wells took office as Mayor in January 2019.
+His Council consists of Paul Wells, Julie Langlois, and Elton Savoy Jr. The Mayor and Council hold a public meeting at the town hall on the first Tuesday of every month.

 The Morganza Police Department patrols an area of approximately 1.4 sqmi.
 The head of this agency is an appointed official, with the position currently held by Chief of Police Mark Ramagos.
 The department's main office is located at 112 LA Highway 3050.
 Its main area of responsibility is law enforcement and community service within the corporate limits of the Village of Morganza, although its officers are occasionally tasked to assist other area police agencies such as the Pointe Coupee Parish Sheriff's Office, the Louisiana State Police, and Louisiana Wildlife & Fisheries.
 The Morganza Police Department has a strong traffic enforcement presence along Louisiana Highway 1 and Louisiana Highway 10.

-Media

-The town features in the 1969 film Easy Rider, where the main characters are subjected to ridicule from townsfolk in a local restaurant.
-Several scenes in the movie were filmed on location in Morganza.
-The old restaurant building was demolished in 2016, but is commemorated with a plaque in the sidewalk.